In 1916 Reverend Herman Busse, the newly appointed chaplain of St. Walburg Convent, was asked to guide

 labor and personal sacrifice of the founding families.
 The building also included a large classroom for a school.
 By

 July, 1916 the building was under roof, and on Sunday, September 3, Bishop Brossart dedicated the new St.

 Joseph Church.
 A one-room parish school was opened that month under the direction of the Benedictine sisters.

 The church was situated near the railroad at a location very convenient for parishioners.
 It soon became a

-received a large oil painting of St. Joseph, its patron saint, from Joseph Schmitt, a Covington artist.
+received a large oil painting of St. Joseph, its patron saint, from Johann Schmitt, a Covington artist.

 Father Busse continued as pastor until poor health brought about his resignation in September 1929.
 After